-If you are a grandparent and want to know about your right to custody of or access to your grandchild, an Ontario grandparents’ rights lawyer at Feldstein Family Law Group P.C. can provide the insight you need to make an informed decision about moving forward with a case.
-These are sensitive and challenging matters from legal and emotional perspectives alike, and we will use our experience and skill to most effectively forward your interests.
+Are you a grandparent looking to fight for your right to custody of or access to your grandchild?
+An Ontario grandparents’ rights lawyer at Feldstein Family Law Group P.C. can provide the insight you need to make an informed decision about moving forward with a case.
+There are sensitive and challenging matters from legal and emotional perspectives alike, and we will use our experience and skill to most effectively forward your interests.

 Grandparents’ Rights & the Best Interests of the Child

-According to the Children’s Law Reform Act, the following factors must be considered when determining what is in a child’s best interests:
+According to the Children’s Law Reform Act, the following factors must be considered when determining what is in the child’s best interests:

 Affection, love, and emotional ties that exist between: